UKCloud/documentation/articles/other/other-ref-products-overview.md

 ### Cloud Storage

 A secure and highly adaptable object storage platform, which is natively optimised for cloud storage in terms of scale, resilience and accessibility.
-For more information, see the [*Cloud Storage Service Definition*](../cloud-storage/cs-sd.md).
+For more information, see the [Cloud Storage Service Definition](https://ukcloud.com/app/uploads/2022/08/ukc-svc-229-cloud-storage-service-definition-13.0-2.pdf).

 ### Cross Domain Security Zone (CDSZ)

 CDSZ enables UKCloud's Assured OFFICIAL and Elevated OFFICIAL security domains to communicate with each other as part of a requirement of a service, using cross-domain security patterns.
-For more information, see the [*Cross Domain Security Zone Service Definition*](../cdsz/cdsz-sd.md).
+For more information, see the [Cross Domain Security Zone Service Definition](https://ukcloud.com/app/uploads/2022/08/ukc-svc-230-cross-domain-security-zone-service-definition-13.0-1.pdf).

 ### Dedicated Compute v2

 Dedicated Compute v2 is a flexible solution designed for where guaranteed performance is required.
 Delivering exceptional performance through dedicated compute hosts, meeting your security obligations by addressing compliance and regulatory requirements through physical separation of workloads.
-For more information, see the [*UKCloud Dedicated Compute v2 Service Definition*](../dedicated-compute/dc-sd.md).
+For more information, see the [UKCloud Dedicated Compute v2 Service Definition](https://ukcloud.com/app/uploads/2022/08/ukc-svc-227-dedicated-compute-v2-service-definition-13.0.pdf).

 ### Disaster Recovery as a Service (DRaaS)

 This service (powered by Zerto) makes it easy to replicate and recover VMs to the cloud, by failing over from your own data centre to UKCloud.
-For more information, see the [*Disaster Recovery as a Service Service Definition*](../draas/draas-sd.md).
+For more information, see the [Disaster Recovery as a Service Service Definition](https://ukcloud.com/app/uploads/2022/08/ukc-svc-231-disaster-recovery-as-a-service-service-definition-13.0.pdf).

 ### Migration to the Cloud

 This service (powered by Zerto) makes it easy to replicate and migrate applications to the cloud, by moving VMs over from your own data centre to UKCloud's trusted, cost-effective and well-connected cloud.
-For more information, see the [*Migration to the Cloud Service Definition*](../migration/migr-sd.md).
+For more information, see the [Migration to the Cloud Service Definition](https://ukcloud.com/app/uploads/2022/08/ukc-svc-235-migration-to-the-cloud-service-definition-13.0.pdf).

 ### Secure Remote Access (SRA)

 This service enables you to securely connect to the UKCloud Elevated OFFICIAL security domain using internet virtual private network (VPN) technologies and the walled garden architectural pattern (using bastion hosts), where direct connection to the network is not available.
-For more information, see the [*Secure Remote Access Service Definition*](../sra/sra-sd.md).
+For more information, see the [Secure Remote Access Service Definition](https://ukcloud.com/app/uploads/2022/08/ukc-svc-238-secure-remote-access-service-definition-13.0.pdf).

 ### UKCloud Desktop as a Service

 UKCloud Desktop as a Service provides a platform to deliver, protect and manage desktops and applications whilst containing costs and ensuring that end users can work anytime, anywhere, across any device.
 This service enables the Bring Your Own Device (BYOD) policy and supports remote working, without compromising application availability, security, and compliance.
-For more information, see the [*UKCloud Desktop as a Service Service Definition*](../daas/daas-sd.md).
+For more information, see the [UKCloud Desktop as a Service Service Definition](https://ukcloud.com/app/uploads/2022/08/ukc-svc-257-ukcloud-desktop-as-a-service-service-definition-13.0.pdf).

 ### VMware Cloud Disaster Recovery (VCDR)